-3.1.
-Where Trustee Appointed
+3.1.Where Trustee Appointed

-- 3.1.1.
-Where New IPF has information that there are eligible customers of an insolvent New SRO Member that may require New IPF coverage, New IPF may ask the Court to appoint a trustee, and will participate in the trustee's claims process so that all customers are advised how to submit claims to the estate of the insolvent New SRO Member. - 3.1.2.
-Claims to the trustee are considered claims to New IPF to the extent consistent with New IPF's Coverage Policy. - 3.1.3.
-New IPF will work with the trustee to ensure that proved claims of eligible New SRO customers that have demonstrated that they will suffer undue hardship if their claim is not dealt with immediately are dealt with on a priority basis. - 3.1.4.
-When the trustee determines the estate does not have sufficient resources to satisfy customer claims, New IPF may settle the losses of eligible New SRO customers by providing the trustee with additional resources, up to the limit of New IPF's coverage, and subject to availability of sufficient New IPF resources.
-The time of payment may be affected by a number of factors, including the amount of assets immediately available in the Fund (as defined in the Coverage Policy) maintained and designated by New IPF for the benefit of customers of the insolvent New SRO Member (the "Designated Fund"), such that payment may be delayed until such time as the assets of such Fund are sufficient to make the necessary payment.
-Certain operational considerations may also delay the time of payment in the case of "customer name" property in the custody or control of the insolvent New SRO Member.
+3.1.1.
+Where CIPF has information that there are eligible customers of an insolvent New SRO Member that may require CIPF coverage, CIPF may ask the Court to appoint a trustee, and will participate in the trustee's claims process so that all customers are advised how to submit claims to the estate of the insolvent New SRO Member.

+3.1.2.
+Claims to the trustee are considered claims to CIPF to the extent consistent with the CIPF Coverage Policy.

+3.1.3.
+CIPF will work with the trustee to ensure that proved claims of eligible New SRO customers that have demonstrated that they will suffer undue hardship if their claim is not dealt with immediately are dealt with on a priority basis.

-For the purposes of these Claims Procedures and New IPF coverage for customers of an insolvent New SRO Member, a trustee in bankruptcy, receiver, liquidator or similar insolvency official is generally referred to as a trustee, unless the context provides otherwise.
+1 For the purposes of these Claims Procedures and CIPF coverage for customers of an insolvent New SRO Member, a trustee in bankruptcy, receiver, liquidator or similar insolvency official is generally referred to as a trustee, unless the context provides otherwise.